 Modern neuroimaging provides us with powerful new ways of analyzing the possible causes of cognitive and mental health changes.
 This could potentially allow us to predict the risk of mental decline and how effective certain strategies (like computerized cognitive training) are in improving or preserving mental function.

 But neuroimaging is a fast-moving field, with new methods and strategies being developed from month to month.
 The possibilities this creates are exciting, but also make for some challenges: what measures are most suitable?
 What are some of the effects and how will we predict them?
 How can we minimize the cost and burden on participants while maximizing what can be learned about brain measures?

-The neuroimaging measures will be acquired in two samples taken from an on-going study of brain health in HIV (CTN 273).
-A total of 80 subjects will be selected from those enrolled in the main cohort.
-Participants will be enrolled in an 8-week Web-based cognitive training program focused on improving attention and executive function (mental skills helping you with getting tasks done).
-This intervention will be offered to a randomly selected group with cognitive symptoms and evidence of lower cognitive ability during testing.
-Some participants will begin this cognitive training immediately while others will begin their training after a waiting period but within 8 weeks of beginning the study.
+The neuroimaging measures were acquired in two samples taken from an on-going study of brain health in HIV (CTN 273).
+A total of 80 subjects were selected from those enrolled in the main cohort.
+Participants were enrolled in an 8-week Web-based cognitive training program focused on improving attention and executive function (mental skills helping you with getting tasks done).
+This intervention was offered to a randomly selected group with cognitive symptoms and evidence of lower cognitive ability during testing.
+Some participants began this cognitive training immediately while others began their training after a waiting period but within 8 weeks of starting the study.

-To achieve the first aim of this study, another twenty subjects without cognitive complaints and with higher cognitive ability during testing will be recruited from the main group of participants.
-All subjects will have two MRI sessions, about 3 months apart.
+To achieve the first aim of this study, another twenty subjects without cognitive complaints and with higher cognitive ability during testing were recruited from the main group of participants.
+All subjects had two MRI sessions, about three months apart.